tanveerisonline/global-covid-report/README.md

 > Following are a few features i will add to the project in future.

 - [] I will update the interface and design of the project in future.
+- [] I will add the new features in future like this app will show Covid cases State wise also.
+- [] I will add the new features in future like this app will show Covid cases City wise also.
+- [] I will add the new features in future like a user can search Covid cases when clicking on country it can search for states and show cases of that specific state.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>